jed709/jed709.github.io/index.md

 1 -1.42  -2.29 -0.501   0.95 median hdi
 ```

 Our median estimate for `mu` has not changed much.
 However, we've also computed lower and upper bounds for the HDPI: -2.29 to -0.50.
-Let's visualize the HDPI, with the 95% confidence region shaded in blue:
+But how does the 95% HDPI far at representing the posterior in a principled manner?
+Here, I've visualized the interval for you, with the 95% confidence region shaded in blue:

 ![hdpi](https://github.com/jed709/jed709.github.io/assets/87210399/b849d620-f71b-4407-b229-cec9356e0c65)

 As we can see, the HDPI cuts off all the extreme values that don't fall within our arbitrary confidence region.
-Thus, this interval provides a pretty good representation of the values in our posterior that we deem credible.
+Thus, this interval provides a pretty good representation of the values in our posterior that we are willing to deem credible.
+The representation is pretty good.
+We've cut off ridiculously extreme values, but we've also retained quite a bit of uncertainty.
+This should fare much better than a measure of central tendency or the full range of the parameter.

-Now that we have a Credible Interval, making inferences about the parameter is easy: 95% of values in our HDPI are below zero, so we are 95% confident that `mu` is negative.
+Now that we have a Credible Interval, making inferences about our parameter (`mu`) is easy: 95% of values in our HDPI are below zero, so we are 95% confident that `mu` is negative.
 To phrase this in terms of the dataset we are working with, we are 95% certain the the difference between condition 1 and condition 2 falls between -2.29 and -0.50.
-Because our Credible Interval does not contain zero, we can say that the effect of condition on sleep is _credible_.
-This is similar to how people make inferences from frequentist confidence intervals, with one key difference: This interpretation of Bayesian intervals is actually _correct_.
-So, it's pretty intuitive and probably fairly in tune with how you think about confidence intervals anyway.
+Because our Credible Interval does not contain zero, we can say that the effect of condition on sleep is _credible_; because we are dealing with 95% of the posterior probability, we are 95% sure that the true estimate lies within the region we selected.

+This is intuitive to think about, and it is similar to how people tend to make inferences from frequentist confidence intervals, with one key difference: This interpretation of Bayesian credible intervals is actually _correct_.
+On the other hand, frequentist CIs tell you that if repeated the experiment many times using random samples drawn from the same target population, those experiments would produce confidence intervals that contain the true estimate 95% of the time (or whatever other confidence level you might be working with).
+So, the Bayesian interpretation is pretty intuitive and probably fairly in tune with how you think about confidence intervals anyway.
+If you work with Bayesian models, you can interpret CIs like this all the time!

-Let's return to the Bayes Factor we computed earlier.
+Now that we've estimated a parameter for `mu`, let's briefly return to the Bayes Factor we computed earlier.
 The inferences we derived from the Bayes Factor and parameter estimation are the same, in that we have good reason to believe there is a difference between conditions.
-However, the Bayes Factor did not provide a complete picture of the effect.
+However, the Bayes Factor did not provide a complete picture of the uncertainty surrounding the effect, and it did not _quantify_ the effect.
 With parameter estimation, then, we can accomplish things that Bayes Factors cannot.
 Rather just a ratio of evidence, we were able to quantify the size of the effect - alongside uncertainty - and provide a range of plausible values for our parameter of interest.

 But we can only do so much with the `BayesFactor` package.
 What if we had a more complicated design?
 Further, what if we wanted to incorporate prior knowledge into our models?
 With the `BayesFactor` package, the latter is possible, but options for specifying priors are limited.
 To address these problems, we must turn to the `brms` package.